Sponsored links:

 Parking in Beaucaire

-As we mentioned, Beaucaire lies on the Rhone, opposite Tarascon.
-So you can just park in the latter town and then cross the bridge (Pont de Beaucaire) to be in Beaucaire.
-There is a good parking lot next to the bridge, which can be used for this purpose (1; GPS: 43.8054781, 4.6550514).
-There is also a fairly large parking lot next to the castle (2; GPS: 43.8106344, 4.6454275).
-You can also try to park your car at the Canal du Rhône à Sète quay (3; GPS: 43.8060278, 4.6413183).
+As mentioned, Beaucaire sits on the Rhône, directly opposite Tarascon, offering convenient parking options.
+You can easily park your car in Tarascon and then simply cross the Pont de Beaucaire (bridge) to enter Beaucaire.
+A well-located parking lot next to the bridge in Tarascon (1; GPS: 43.8054781, 4.6550514) is ideal for this purpose.
+Alternatively, if you prefer to park directly in Beaucaire, there is a fairly large parking lot situated next to the castle (2; GPS: 43.8106344, 4.6454275).
+Another option is to try parking your car along the quayside of the Canal du Rhône à Sète (3; GPS: 43.8060278, 4.6413183), where you might find spots close to the tranquil waters.

 Walking around Beaucaire